AdaCore/spark2014/docs/ug/gnatprove_by_example/basic.rst

 .. literalinclude:: gnatprove_by_example/results/increment.prove
    :language: none

-This is a real vulnerability, as ``Increment`` could be called on value ``Integer'Last`` for parameter ``X``, which would cause the increment to raise a run-time error.
+The counterexample displayed tells us that ``Increment`` could be called on value ``Integer'Last`` for parameter ``X``, which would cause the increment to raise a run-time error.
 One way to eliminate this vulnerability is to add a precondition to ``Increment`` specifying that ``X`` should be less than ``Integer'Last`` when calling the procedure: